 Viking Line has a free bonus club called Club Viking which gives you great offers.
 If you are planning to take Viking's connection, joining the club before booking your ticket is a good choice.
 Downloading their mobile application allows you to connect to their free public WiFi during the cruise excursion.

 Eckerö Line is also a company from Finland from Åland islands.
 It operates only one ship between Helsinki and Tallinn.
-The ship travels from Helsinki to Tallinn three times a day and the travel time is 2 hours and 15 minutes.
+The ship travels from Helsinki to Tallinn two to three times a day and the travel time is 2 hours and 15 minutes.
 Eckerö Line concentrates more on the cruising atmosphere and it is popular especially among older Finns who just want to relax by having a nice day cruise to Tallinn and back.

 The ship of Eckerö Line called M/S Finlandia is not the most modern but well-renovated.
 It is almost of the same size as the previous ferries and also able to operate even in extreme weather conditions.
 Generally,it is comfortable to travel with Eckerö Line too.